dilayerem/Upschool-Progress/Projects/README.md

 # PROJECTS

-In this repository, I will be updating my homework/projects with Kotlin
+In this repository, I will be updating my projects with Kotlin